 The PAM database is a unique source of qualitative and quantitative longitudinal data on the implementation of 34 Comprehensive Peace Agreements (CPAs) negotiated between 1989 and 2012.
 Drawing on this world class, peer-reviewed database, PAM researchers have developed a quantitative methodology to track the progress of peace accord implementation.
 The PAM database serves as a valuable tool for analysis, which the Kroc Institute uses to support the negotiation and implementation of peace accords, including the implementation of the Colombian peace accord.

 The PAM team consists of faculty and staff members at the University of Notre Dame’s Kroc Institute for International Peace Studies.

 Elise Ditta is a Research Associate for the Peace Accords Matrix and holds a master’s degree in international peace studies from the Kroc Institute and a bachelor’s degree in international development and Spanish from Calvin College.
 As part of her studies, she completed a USAID Research and Innovation Fellowship in Colombia, examining urban violence and territorial peace on the Caribbean coast.
 She previously served as the director of communication for the Association for a More Just Society in Honduras.

 Josefina Echavarria Alvarez

-Josefina Echavarria Alvarez is Co-Director of the Peace Accords Matrix (PAM), overseeing the work of the Kroc Institute’s Barometer Initiative in Colombia.
-Beginning July 2020, she will assume full leadership of the PAM program.
+Josefina Echavarria Alvarez is Director of the Peace Accords Matrix (PAM).
 Echavarria earned her PhD in Peace, Conflict and Democracy from the University Jaume I (Spain).
 She is the former Co-Director of the Research Center for Peace and Conflict at the University of Innsbruck and has taught in numerous universities around the world on peace building, peace education, gender, conflict analysis and research methods.
 She has also worked on diverse international cooperation projects in the fields of gender, citizenship, and curricular development for peace and conflict studies.